boaz23/SPL-Assignment3/README.md

 The server was just acting as a relay, it did not perform any domain logic besides that, but it had to keep data structures for the rooms and the clients which were connected to them.
 Naturally, the server was responsible for decoding, encoding and parsing messages.
+The server was written in Java.

 Another challenge of the server was multithreading
 The server used an architecture which the course staff called _Reactor_.